 \subsection{Classification Design}

-In order to perform classification with a ViT, the sequence of tokens is pooled into a single token, which is then used as input to a classification head.
-The most common methods to do this pooling are (i) adding a learnable [CLS] token at the start of the sequence or (ii) averaging all patch tokens to produce an [AVG] token.
-Whether to use the [CLS] or [AVG] token is typically a hyperparameter, where both variants achieve comparable performances.
-On the contrary, autoregressive models often require specialized classification designs.
-For example, Vim~\cite{zhou2024visionmamba} requires the [CLS] token to be in the middle of the sequence, suffering heavy performance losses if other classification designs, e.g., an [AVG] token or two [CLS] tokens at start and end of the sequence, are employed.
-Due to its autoregressive nature, we explore different classification designs for ViL in Table~\ref{tab:classification_design}.
-[AVG] averages all patch tokens, ``Middle Patch'' uses the middle patch token, ``Middle [CLS]'' uses a [CLS] token in the middle of the sequence, ``Bilateral [AVG]'' uses the average of the first and last patch token.
-We find ViL to be relatively robust the classification design where all performances that use a single token are within 0.6\%.
-We only add a [CLS] token if it is used for classification, hence the best design (``Bilateral Concat'') does not use a [CLS] token.
+In order to perform classification from a sequence of tokens, it is common to aggregate information from the whole sequence, which is then used as input to a classification head.
+The most common methods to do this aggregation are (i) adding a learnable [CLS] token to the input sequence or (ii) averaging all patch tokens to produce an [AVG] token.
+In ViTs, whether to use the [CLS] or [AVG] token is typically a hyperparameter, where both variants achieve comparable performances.
+On the contrary, other sequence models models often require specialized classification designs.
+For example, Vim~\citep{zhou2024visionmamba} requires the [CLS] token to be in the middle of the sequence, suffering heavy performance losses if other classification designs, e.g., an [AVG] token or two [CLS] tokens at start and end of the sequence, are employed.